michelletan/100-days-of-python/001 - Band name generator/README.md

-# Day 001 - Band name generator
+# Day 001 - Band Name Generator

 Task: Get a city name and pet name from the user, then print out a string combining both variables